lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

 You will need EQL5 version >= 17.7.1 (check eql5 -v).

-For developing Android apps, simply stay with the exact same ECL/Qt5/EQL5 versions you used to build the cross-compiled EQL5 libs.
+For developing android apps, simply stay with the exact same ECL/Qt5/EQL5 versions you used to build the cross-compiled EQL5 libs.

 (Should be obvious, but I wanted to repeat it.)